 He laughed.
 No translation needed.
 He understood my English perfectly from the start.

 My education comes directly from some of the great trend traders of the last five decades.
 No hyperbole.
 However, it did not start that way.

 It started while finishing grad school in London (school was a mistake, but London and travel was not).
 A book by motivational speaker Anthony Robbins convinced me that getting close to great traders was the solution.

 That sounded easy, but how to do it?

-One part of Robbins’s book struck me square in the solar plexus.
+One part of Robbins’s book smacked me upside the head.

 Unlimited Power featured a story about director Steven Spielberg.